 Last, practice some reflection and set your intentions for the day.
 Some people like to combine this with mindfulness meditation, which is an entirely valid strategy.
 This may include visualization practices of what you envision for yourself later that day.
 I prefer using a journaling app, Day One, which reminds me with a notification and auto-populates a custom template that I fill out each morning.

 This morning template includes writing about three gratitudes, three long term goals, today’s targets, and affirmations.

-I have a habit of focusing on things I didn’t achieve and how things could be different, but celebrating even the small wins is important.
+I have a habit of focusing on things I didn’t achieve and how things could be different, but celebrating small wins is important.
 Sometimes my three targets for the day aren’t even work-related, like on vacation days or days where I’m intentionally trying to unwind and relax.
-It’s a powerful way to shift the narrative from one of glass half empty to glass half full.
+It’s a powerful way to shift the narrative from one of a glass half empty to a glass half full.

 Experiment for yourself.
 After over 10 years of intentional morning routine experimentation, I’ve found that these are the key elements to a masterful morning routine, but let me know with a comment if yours are different!

 A morning routine’s best friend is a Perfect Night Routine.
 As you learn to optimize your morning, don’t forget about the hour leading up to bed time.
 For more optimization and wellness articles, check out the lifestyle category on the Med School Insiders blog.